Murali Chand Ginjupalli

 Murali Chand Ginjupalli is an Indian academic administrator and film producer.

-He serves as the Chancellor of St. Martinus University Faculty of Medicine in Curaçao.
+He serves as the President of St. Martinus University Faculty of Medicine in Curaçao.

 Early life and education

 Ginjupalli was born in Guntur, Andhra Pradesh, India.
 He began his pharmacy education in Karnataka in 1990 and earned a Master's degree from Andhra University in Visakhapatnam in 1999.

 Career

 Academic career

-Ginjupalli became the Chancellor of St. Martinus University Faculty of Medicine in Curaçao.
+Dr.Ginjupalli became the Chancellor of St. Martinus University Faculty of Medicine in Curaçao.
 During his tenure, the university has undertaken efforts to align its accreditation with the standards of the World Federation for Medical Education (WFME).
 He also supervised a master's thesis at the Turkish International University in 2023.

 Film production career

 Ginjupalli has produced films in the Telugu cinema industry.
 His production work includes Revu (2024), whose theatrical trailer was launched by producer Dil Raju, and Wild Breath, which featured actor Shivaji Raja.
 The film's music and promotional events received coverage in Telugu entertainment press.